Turning Frustration Signals into Actionable Insights

 Repeatedly tapping through a widget on your app (i.e. a calendar) could trigger a Rage Click event that may not seem overtly "frustrating”; however, ask yourself if there might be an opportunity to reduce clicks and improve the UX.

 - False positives.
 Sometimes rage click events in FullStory _don't_ correlate to UI confusion.
 For example, user frustration manifested as rapid-fire click click clicking could be caused by things outside a website owner's choice in fonts.
 Perhaps user rage is driven by an uncooperative device.
 We all know that when the Wi-Fi goes down or the Internet is slow, rage is quick to follow.

 It's hard to predict just what might cause a rage click.
 That's why searching in FullStory for Rage Click sessions can lead to surprising discoveries.
 Are you seeing other design and product considerations lead to Rage Clicks?
 We'd love to hear about your experiences.

 Put Rage Clicks to work

 While there are countless reasons a user may get frustrated and leave your site, only a few can be revealed as quickly as a simple search—Rage Clicks are the low-hanging fruit for fixing frustration on your web site or app.
 If you're new to FullStory, go ahead and login.

 After logging in, you can easily search in FullStory for sessions that contain Rage Clicks directly from the Omnisearch bar, or mouse over to the "Rage clicked recently" segment in the left sidebar.
 Watch a few sessions and see what you can learn.

-Additionally, once you're in FullStory, look below your list of sessions in FullStory and check out the Top Rage Clicks Searchie, which lists the most heavy hitting Rage-Clicked elements on your site (You can also check out the Top Error Clicks and Top Dead Clicks while you're there).
+Additionally, once you're in FullStory, look below your list of sessions and check out the Top Rage Clicks Searchie, which lists the most heavy hitting Rage-Clicked elements on your site (You can also check out the Top Error Clicks and Top Dead Clicks while you're there).